-The first step to take in the direction of personalization is to discover the needs and wants of your guests.
-Hoteliers must utilize the power of big data to better understand guests’ personal preferences and ultimately identify effective ways to provide a better, customer-centric hotel experience.
+The first step to take towards personalization is to discover the needs and wants of your guests.
+Hoteliers must utilize the power of big data to understand guests’ personal preferences better and ultimately identify effective ways to provide a better, customer-centric hotel experience.
 Big data provides useful information such as previous purchase patterns, detailed demographic statistics, website traffic, and more pertinent information that will help to determine the most effective personalization strategies to use.
 It can also be used to simplify the booking process and provide the right content to the right individual for the right reason.
 Locked away somewhere behind all of the numbers and personal data lies the secret to using personalization towards achieving better hotel conversion rates.

-- Family Travel: Develop a 3+ day itinerary special for families that consists of the best, family-friendly things to do during their stay.
-To make this special even more amazing, the package can include visits to the most popular attractions for the children.
+- Family Travel: Develop a 3+ day itinerary for families that consists of the best, family-friendly things to do during their stay.
+To make this special even more wondrous, the package can include visits to the most popular attractions for the children.
 In the evening, organize a babysitter so the parents can enjoy a nice meal at a well-known restaurant and a chance to enjoy the local entertainment at the hottest venue in town.